 - ii.
-At least one level 3 hypoglycemic event characterized by altered mental and/or physical state requiring assistance for the treatment of hypoglycemia.
-Documentation must include that the member required third party assistance for treatment and at least one of the following: - I. The glucose values for the qualifying event (glucose < 54 mg/dL or 3.0 mmol/L); or - II.
+A history of one level 3 hypoglycemic event characterized by altered mental and/or physical state requiring assistance for the treatment of hypoglycemia.
+Documentation must include that the member required third party assistance for treatment and one or more of the following: - I. The glucose values for the qualifying event (glucose < 54 mg/dL or 3.0 mmol/L); or - II.
 Classification of the hypoglycemic episode as level 3 event; or - III.
 Incorporation of a copy of the beneficiary's blood glucose monitoring testing log into the medical record reflecting the specific qualifying event(s) (glucose < 54 mg/dL or 3.0 mmol/L);